Wondergraph: York Theatre

 The Greater Wondergraph company bought the land on the corner of Rundle Street (now Rundle Mall) and Gawler Place and built the York Theatre, which opened on 5 November 1921.
 The building was regarded as an "architectural masterpiece" and dubbed "Adelaide's first skyscraper".
 The interior walls had landscapes depicting Australian scenery painted by decorator George Coulter.
 The York was taken over by Greater Union in January 1929, at which time the inaugural manager, Mr C. E. Webb, was still in charge (and remained so until at least 1937).

 The cinema was modernised in May 1938 and started showing new releases for MGM films.
 It was demolished in the 1960s when Gawler Place was widened.
+The cinema was featured in a photographic exhibition called Now Showing...
+Cinema Architecture in South Australia, held at the Hawke Centre's Kerry Packer Civic Gallery in April/May 2024.

 Others

 In September 1912, the company was making plans to expand into the suburbs of Norwood and Unley, with the intention of building adjacent indoor and outdoor cinemas in each.